Abhay Kumar

-Early life
+Early life and education

 Abhay was born and raised near Rajgir in Nalanda district of Bihar.
 He studied at Delhi University and Jawaharlal Nehru University.
 He joined the Indian Foreign Service in 2003.
 He studied Russian language, history and literature at the Moscow State University, U.S. foreign policy at George Washington University and has a Certificate in Poetry Writing from the International Writing Program, University of Iowa.
-He studied Nepali at Tribhuvan University and a diplomacy module at the Fletcher School of Law and Diplomacy.
-He speaks Magahi, Hindi, English, Russian, Nepali, Portuguese and knows French and Sanskrit.
+He is also a certified Yoga teacher from the Yoga Certification Board, Ministry of AYUSH of India.

 Career

-Diplomat
+Diplomatic Career

-He is an Indian Foreign Service officer and has served in various positions at the Ministry of External Affairs (MEA) of the government of India and at the Indian missions and posts abroad in Moscow, St. Petersburg, Kathmandu, Brasilia and Antananarivo.
+He is an Indian Foreign Service officer and has served in various positions at the Ministry of External Affairs (MEA) of the government of India and at the Indian missions and posts abroad in Moscow, Saint Petersburg, Kathmandu, Brasília and Antananarivo.
 At the MEA headquarters in New Delhi he served as the Under Secretary Digital diplomacy and sent the first tweet after setting up an official Twitter account of the Ministry of External Affairs of India in 2010.
 He served as the spokesperson of the Embassy of India, Kathmandu from 2012 to 2015.
 He was appointed Director of the Nehru Centre, London in March 2015 however he could not take up the assignment.
 Subsequently, he was appointed as India's Deputy High Commissioner to Australia in August 2015 however could not take up the assignment.
-He served as India's Deputy Chief of Mission to Brazil from 2016-2019 and as India's 21st Ambassador to the Indian Ocean islands of Madagascar and Comoros from 2019-2022.
-He currently serves as the Deputy Director General of Indian Council of Cultural Relations responsible for cultural events during India's presidency of G-20 from Dec 2022-Nov 2023.
+He served as India's Deputy Chief of Mission to Brazil from 2016 to 2019 and as India's 21st Ambassador to the Indian Ocean islands of Madagascar and Comoros from 2019 to 2022.
+He currently serves as the Deputy Director General of Indian Council of Cultural Relations responsible for cultural events during India's presidency of G-20 from December 2022-November 2023.